This post was most recently updated on June 1st, 2021

 Mix the sodium hydroxide very carefully with the water until dissolved, it does heat up so just watch yourself.
 Set it aside to cool for a while.

 While the lye solution is cooling melt the coconut oil gently in a pot.
 Ideally, you would aim for both the oil and the lye solution to be around 40 degrees Celsius – I never use a thermometer, I just guess that it is a comfortable warmth.

 PLEASE DO NOT check the temperature of the lye with your finger!!
 Just feel the outside of the bowl, it should be comfortably warm.

-Once both mixtures are about the same temperature, get your spatula and mold at the ready, flick the stick blender on in the oil and slowly & carefully pour in the lye solution.
+Once both mixtures are about the same temperature, get your spatula and mold at the ready, turn the stick blender on in the melted oil and slowly & carefully pour in the lye solution.

 Sit your soap aside to cool.

 You may like to sit your mold in a roasting dish or similar because sometimes with pure coconut oil soaps it can overflow and volcano out of its mold as it continues to heat up over the next few hours – I have never had this problem, but it is up to you, don’t say I didn’t warn you!